Neuroglia - Introduction

 What is the definition of HD?

-= hereditary movement disorder by involuntary movements caused by degeneration of the striatum
+= hereditary movement disorder characterized by involuntary movements caused by degeneration of the striatum

 Where does the disease start in the brain?
 Which neurons exactly are affected?